-A Better Balance is proud to mark the 15th Anniversary of the paid sick leave movement.
+A Better Balance is proud of how many successes the paid sick leave movement has achieved in more than 15 years, laying the groundwork for a strong national policy.
 The first law requiring that workers have access to paid sick leave was passed by ballot initiative in San Francisco in November 2006.
 In January 2007, a small group that included Young Workers United, a San Francisco group that had helped pass the ballot initiative in San Francisco, as well as national and grassroots organizers, advocacy organizations, and researchers who had been working on the issue, convened to discuss how laws could be passed in other jurisdictions to guarantee this important right for workers.